Training Language Models to Explain Their Own Computations: Privileged Access Improves Explanations

 \section{Privileged Access Improves Explanations}

-In this section, we (1) show that models can be fine-tuned to generate feature descriptions and generalize to new features and feature bases, and (2) provide evidence that this capability relies on privileged access.
-Our experiments focus on feature description (\S\ref{sec:methods:feature_descriptions}), where we train explainer models to verbalize descriptions of the target model's features.
-We study additional tasks (patching, input ablation) in~\S\ref{sec:generalization}.
+In this section, we show that (1) models can be fine-tuned to generate feature descriptions and generalize to new features and feature bases, and (2) this capability relies on privileged access.
+We focus on feature description (\S\ref{sec:methods:feature_descriptions}), and study additional tasks (patching, input ablation) in~\S\ref{sec:generalization}.